k-goldner/Coding-Test/README.md

 ### raw body of json type.

-### app also checks for GET Request and empty POST
+### app also checks for GET Request and empty POST.
+I have also included a postman workspace file.

 ### I have also written a unit test to check the procedue to replace REF_* is working correctly.
 The Django Development server will not start unless the test case passed.